 In March, a couple came to us stating they had both agreed they should get an abortion.
-“Now is not a good time to have a baby because of finances and all that is going on with ‘the virus’.”
-The father was already unemployed, and she had just been laid off her job.
-But after seeing the ultrasound they said they had “a lot to figure out.”
-When staff made a follow-up call, the couple stated that once they “saw the ultrasound they couldn’t choose abortion.”
+“Now is not a good time to have a baby because of finances and all that is going on with ‘the virus.’’
+The father was already unemployed, and she had just been laid off from her job.
+But after seeing the ultrasound, they said they had “a lot to figure out.”
+When staff made a follow-up call, the couple stated that once they “saw the ultrasound, they couldn’t choose abortion.”
 They decided to keep the baby, the mother “gave her life to God,” the father got a job, and they are now doing a Bible Study through our REACH program.

-In April, a couple came to us stating “abortion seems a good option” because of their plans for their future and not wanting to add extra stress to all the changes happening now.
+In April, a couple came to us stating, “Abortion seems a good option” because of their plans for their future and not wanting to add extra stress to all the changes happening now.
 They said they “don’t feel prepared to parent right now.”
 The couple met with our staff to process how they were feeling, their options and the risks of each, and the supports available to them should they choose to parent.
 They also had an ultrasound.
-The couple has now decided to parent and have indicated “they are both excited and after the ultrasound they were in agreement to keep the baby.”
+The couple has now decided to parent and has indicated that “they are both excited and after the ultrasound, they were in agreement to keep the baby.”
 They are meeting weekly with staff through our REACH program to help them prepare to be parents.